Penn-Medicine-CHCI/cobalt-api/util/emails/README.md

 ### `npm run zip`

-Build as above, then zip HTML and images for easy deployment.
+Same as `npm run build`, but zip HTML and images for easy deployment.

 ## Speeding Up Your Build